aws-powertools/powertools-lambda-python/docs/lambda-features/managed-instances.md

 ### Parameters

-Parameters utility works as expected, but be aware that **caching is per-process**.
+The Parameters utility works as expected, but be aware that **caching is per-process**.

 ```python hl_lines="9" title="Using Parameters with Managed Instances"
 --8<-- "examples/lambda_features/managed_instances/src/using_parameters.py"